ESL Endorsement Information

 SLCSD provides an ESL endorsement program designed to provide educators with the knowledge and strategies to support English language learners in their classrooms.
 ESL Endorsement classes are graduate-level classes offered with university credit, so they will count toward a professional lane change.
 The complete ESL Endorsement (six classes) is granted by USBE and is recorded on your teaching credential.
 The modified endorsement is only recorded on your SLCSD record.

-Cohorts begin every two years.
-Registration information is sent through the district email system and can be found on Clever in KickUp.
+Cohorts begin every spring.
+Registration information is sent through the district email system in February and can be found on Clever in KickUp.
 Information about the most current cohort is also posted on this webpage.

 All participants have to register with SUU for credit.
 There is no cost to apply to the university program.
 Each course, with fees, is $72 for posted credit.
 There are no additional costs per class.